Array permutations and shape changes

 C = sort(A, dims=2, rev=true)

-In this article we have considered some functions for matrix transformation: reshaping, traspanning, shifting and rotating, and sorting.
+In this article we have considered some functions for matrix transformation: reshaping, traspanning, shifting and rotating, as well as sorting.
 More information on matrix operations can be found in Linear Algebra.